 For some children, it’s just too much when you try to teach uppercase and lowercase letter names and sounds all at the same time.

-If your child is having trouble learning letters (or you want to avoid this scenario), here’s my best advice.
-FIRST play sound games to help your child hear the speech sounds in spoken words.
+If your child is having trouble learning letters (or you want to avoid this scenario), STEP 1 is to play phonemic awareness games to help your child hear the speech sounds in spoken words.
 That way your child will have the foundation needed to understand that letters represent speech sounds.
 STEP 2 is to show what those speech sounds look like using Montessori sandpaper letters.